 Progress towards national greenhouse gas emission targets in Europe

-Greenhouse gas (GHG) emissions from the transport, buildings, agriculture, small industry and waste sectors, which are regulated by the EU Effort Sharing legislation, have fallen by 14% between 2005 and 2021.
-Preliminary estimates for 2022 show a further 3% reduction compared with 2021 levels, keeping the GHG emissions below the established emission trajectory for the year.
-However, more ambitious national targets for Effort Sharing emissions adopted in the context of the Fit-for-55 package will require EU countries to step up efforts.
-Based on current and planned measures, Member States’ GHG emissions are projected to fall to 32% below 2005 levels by 2030, meaning acceleration will be needed to reach the 2030 target of 40% reductions in the Effort Sharing sectors.
-Read more here...
+Greenhouse gas (GHG) emissions from the transport, buildings, agriculture, small industry and waste sectors, and regulated by the EU Effort Sharing legislation, have fallen by 19.8% between 2005 and 2023.
+Preliminary estimates for 2024 show virtually no improvement compared with 2023 levels, leading to emissions slightly above the trajectory for the year.
+The more ambitious national targets for Effort Sharing emissions adopted with the amendment of the Effort Sharing Regulation (ESR) in 2023 require EU countries to step up efforts.
+Member States’ GHG emissions are projected to fall by 38.1% below 2005 base year levels by 2030, based on current and planned policies and measures.
+This would reduce the gap to the 2030 ESR target to only 2 % points.